NRCan/geo-deep-learning/README.md

   inception:
     pretrained: False   # optional
 ```
-## Semantic segmentation
+# Semantic segmentation
-### Models available
+## Models available
 - [Unet](https://arxiv.org/abs/1505.04597)
 - Unet small (less deep version of Unet)
 - Checkpointed Unet (same as Unet small, but uses less GPU memory and recomputes data during the backward pass)
 - [Ternausnet](https://arxiv.org/abs/1801.05746)
-### `csv` preparation
+## `csv` preparation
 The `csv` specifies the input images and the reference vector data that will be use during the training.
 Each row in the `csv` file must contain 4 comma-separated items:
 - input image file (tif)
 - reference vector data (GeoPackage)
 - attribute of the GeoPackage to use as classes values
-- dataset (either of 'trn' for training or 'val' for validation) where the sample will be used
+- dataset (one of 'trn' for training, 'val' for validation or 'tst' for test) where the sample will be used

 Each image is a new line in the csv file.
 For example:

 ```
 \path\to\input\image1.tif,\path\to\reference\vector1.gpkg,attribute,trn
 \path\to\input\image2.tif,\path\to\reference\vector2.gpkg,attribute,val
+\path\to\input\image3.tif,\path\to\reference\vector2.gpkg,attribute,tst
 ```

-### images_to_samples.py
+## images_to_samples.py

-The first phase of the process is to determine sub-images (samples) to be used for training and validation.
+The first phase of the process is to determine sub-images (samples) to be used for training, validation and test.
 Images to be used must be of the geotiff type.
 Sample locations in each image must be stored in a GeoPackage.

 To launch the program: